Ashterism/ashterism/style-guide/style-guide.md

 - `class="glightbox"` to enable lightbox behaviour
 - `data-gallery="name"` to group images into a gallery set

 The lightbox will display full-size versions of the images with optional captions and support for swipe/arrow navigation.
+To use a 3-column layout, add the class `.three-col` to your `.photo-grid` container.
 You must also initialise the GLightbox plugin on the page for this to work.

 <details>
   <summary>See example code</summary>
   <div class="code-example">
     <pre><code class="language-html">
-&lt;div class="photo-grid"&gt;
+&lt;div class="photo-grid three-col"&gt;
-  &lt;a href="/assets/images/full1.jpg" class="glightbox" data-gallery="trip"&gt;
+  &lt;a href="/assets/images/full1.jpg" class="image-card-clickable glightbox" data-gallery="trip"&gt;
     &lt;figure class="media-card"&gt;
       &lt;img src="/assets/images/thumb1.jpg" alt="Cove"&gt;
       &lt;figcaption&gt;Cove&lt;/figcaption&gt;